HomeBlogMemory & LearningForgetting curve

 The original curve is based on a very specific setup: Ebbinghaus largely experimented on himself and used nonsense syllables.
 This gave clean measurements, but it does not represent the full variety of real-world learning.

 So the exact percentages should not be applied mechanically to every context.
 Learning meaningful concepts, solving problems, or studying connected material engages additional mechanisms compared with memorizing arbitrary lists.
+The curve's shape is valid; the numbers are approximate.

-In short, the forgetting curve is a high-value educational model for effective studying—not a strict law that predicts every learner in every context.
+In short, the forgetting curve is a high-value educational model for effective studying -- not a strict law that predicts every learner in every context.

 Frequently asked questions